 </div>

-You can achieve the same effect using the inline-block
+You can achieve the same effect using the inline-block value of the display property.

 I'm an inline block!